-The provisions were intended to be fair not only to the accused but also to complainers, and Lord Hope has observed that they lean towards the complainer whose protection is very wide 46.
-The overall scheme has been examined and found to be fair, and compliant with article 6, by Lord Macfadyen at first instance 47, by the High Court on Appeal 8, by the Judicial Committee of the Privy Council 49 and the European Court of Human Rights 50.
-In the Judicial Committee of the Privy Council ("JCPC") case of DS Lady Hale, made some emphatic comments, footnoted below.
+The provisions were intended to be fair not only to the accused but also to complainers, and Lord Hope has observed that they lean towards the complainer whose protection is very wide57.
+The overall scheme has been examined and found to be fair, and compliant with article 6, by Lord Macfadyen at first instance58, by the High Court on Appeal59, by the Judicial Committee of the Privy Council ("JCPC") case of DS Lady Hale, made some emphatic comments, footnoted below.
 In short she saw no basis for considering that sections 274 and 5 were incompatible with article 6.